 With development two internal drainage basins will be created.
 To the north the proposed Heron Ct slopes to the west and Meadowlark Drive slopes to the south.
-The Heron Ct sub-basin will be collected in a new detention facility and discharged into the natural drainage corridor.
-The pond will be used for flow control and water quality.
+The Heron Ct sub-basin will discharge storm water into the wetland and pond drainage.
+A weir downstream of the pond will be used to control flow and discharge at the predevelopment rates.
+The drainage corridor and pond will be used for water quality.